Trusted information for families

 What is the difference between a food allergy and an intolerance?

 Terminology about food reactions can be confusing, since reactions with very different causes are often referred to using the same words.
-The main types of reactions are:
+The main types are:

-• Immediate allergic reactions, which occur within minutes-to-hours after eating a food and involve an immune molecule called "IgE".
-These are considered "true allergies".
+- Immediate allergic reactions occur within minutes to hours after eating a food and involve an immune molecule called IgE.
+These are considered "true allergies."
 Symptoms vary and can include hives, vomiting, or lip swelling.
-Anaphylaxis is the most severe type of immediate reaction.
+Anaphylaxis is the most severe type.

-• Delayed reactions which begin hours-to-days after ingesting a food, and which are caused by the immune system, but not by IgE.
-Examples include coeliac disease and cow's milk protein 'intolerance/allergy', both of which cause delayed gastrointestinal symptoms.
-These are often called "non-IgE allergies" but they do not cause any immediate symptoms and cannot cause anaphylaxis.
+- Delayed reactions begin hours to days after ingesting a food, and are caused by the immune system but not by IgE.
+Examples include coeliac disease and cow's milk protein intolerance/allergy.
+These are often called "non-IgE allergies" but do not cause anaphylaxis.

-• Intolerances, which occur if there is a problem digesting a food, and which do not involve the immune system at all.
-These are therefore not allergies.
-An example is lactose intolerance, which happens when there is not enough of a particular enzyme (lactase) in the gut.
-Allergy testing is not useful for intolerances
+- Intolerances occur when there is a problem digesting a food, and do not involve the immune system.
+An example is lactose intolerance.
+Allergy testing is not useful for intolerances.

 If my baby has mucus or blood in their nappies does that mean they have an allergy?

-Small amounts of mucus in the stool in a well infant is normal.
-This mucus may be produced by healthy gut bacteria and may play a role in helping stool pass smoothly.
+Small amounts of mucus in the stool of a well infant is normal and may play a role in helping stool pass smoothly.

 Large amounts of mucus and/or any blood in the nappies would make us think about other causes, such as infection.
-Mucusy stool with fresh blood in a healthy, thriving baby is commonly due to a delayed reaction by the immune system to a food protein (often cow's milk).
-Although sometimes called cow's milk protein allergy, this condition is not a 'true allergy' (see above), and does not cause immediate symptoms like hives, or anaphylaxis.
-Other less common causes of mucus or blood in nappies should also be considered and a thorough assessment by a GP or paediatrician is always warranted.
+Mucusy stool with fresh blood in a healthy, thriving baby is commonly due to a delayed immune reaction to a food protein (often cow's milk).
+Although sometimes called cow's milk protein allergy, this condition does not cause immediate symptoms like hives or anaphylaxis.
+Other less common causes should also be considered, and a thorough assessment by a GP or paediatrician is always warranted.

 What is lactose intolerance and do babies get it?

-Lactose is a sugar found in milk (including breastmilk and cow's milk), and its digestion involves an enzyme called lactase.
-Lactose intolerance occurs when there is not enough of the lactase enzyme in the gut, leading to symptoms such as tummy pain, bloating and diarrhoea.
+Lactose is a sugar found in milk (including breastmilk and cow's milk), and its digestion requires an enzyme called lactase.
+Lactose intolerance occurs when there is not enough lactase in the gut, leading to tummy pain, bloating and diarrhoea.

-In infants and young children, lactose intolerance is usually a temporary problem after a viral illness like gastroenteritis, and it resolves within weeks.
-It is extremely rare for babies to be born with lactose intolerance, and much more common for it to develop in older children and adults.
+In infants and young children, lactose intolerance is usually a temporary problem after a viral illness like gastroenteritis, and resolves within weeks.
+It is extremely rare for babies to be born with lactose intolerance — this is much more commonly a condition that develops in older children and adults.

 How are allergies diagnosed?